Waikato Museum

+'Tongue of the Dog' sculpture by Michael Parekōwhai sits directly outside the museum.

-Waikato Museum (Te Whare Taonga o Waikato) is a regional museum located in Hamilton, New Zealand.
-The museum manages ArtsPost, a shop and gallery space for New Zealand art and design.
-Both are managed by the Hamilton City Council.
+Te Whare Taonga o Waikato Museum & Gallery (Te Whare Taonga o Waikato) is a regional museum located in Hamilton, New Zealand.
+The museum is managed by the Hamilton City Council.
 Outside the museum is The Tongue of The Dog, a sculpture by Michael Parekōwhai that has helped to increase visitor numbers.
 The sculpture was commissioned by MESH Sculpture Trust, Hamilton.

+The museum's most popular attraction is Te Winika, the waka taua that was restored after being buried in the peat bogs for almost a century.
+This was to protect it from Gustav von Tempsky, who was known as "the waka-breaker".

 Building and history

-The current Waikato Museum building is located at 1 Grantham Street in Hamilton’s central business district on the west bank of the Waikato River.
+The current Waikato Museum building is located at 1 Grantham Street in Hamilton's central business district on the west bank of the Waikato River.
 It was designed by Ivan Mercep of the Auckland architectural firm JASMad Group Ltd (now named Jasmax), who later designed Te Papa.

+Part of Exscite – the children's science learning area at the museum.

+Part of Exscite – the children's science learning area at the museum.

 Waikato Museum of Art and History opened in its current building in 1987.
 The event was the culmination of years of planning and debate surrounding the need for a combined regional museum and art gallery.
 The name of the institution has since been changed to Waikato Museum Te Whare Taonga O Waikato, to better reflect and honour the local iwi (tribe) Tainui.
 The museum is situated on Ngaati Wairere land, a haapuu (sub-tribe) of Waikato, Tainui.
 Of major significance to the museum's history is the Kiingitanga (the King Movement).
 The museum is kaitiaki or caretakers of taonga tuku iho (rare and sacred objects).

 The interior and exterior of the museum building are inspired by and integrated with the environment.
 The design is oriented toward the steep riverbank on which the museum is situated.
-This approach is in keeping with Hamilton’s long-term urban strategy to enhance its river frontage.
+This approach is in keeping with Hamilton's long-term urban strategy to enhance its river frontage.

-ArtsPost is located on Victoria Street next to the museum and occupies Hamilton’s former Post and Telegraph office.
-Designed by architect John Campbell, it was built 1901 for a cost of £2,400.
-Hamilton City Council purchased the building in 1992 to create a high profile facility for the promotion of the visual arts.
-In consultation with the Historic Places Trust, the building was restored and ArtsPost opened on 27 June 1998.